What is neonatal death?

 - heavy bleeding that doesn’t stop

 Milk production and breast soreness

 Milk suppression – or stopping breastfeeding and expressing – can be physically and emotionally difficult after a neonatal death.
 It can be a few weeks before your breasts stop producing milk.

 To prevent engorged breasts, it helps to express breastmilk sometimes.
 Express just enough for comfort – expressing too much can stimulate an increase in supply.
 Or you could talk to your GP or obstetrician about medicines for managing breast discomfort or suppressing milk supply.

 If you have breast pain, swelling, warmth, fever and chills, it’s important to see a GP.
 This might be the beginnings of mastitis, which is an inflammation of the breast that can lead to an infection.
 Mastitis can happen when a milk duct becomes blocked.
-Massaging any lumps or expressing a small amount of milk can reduce the lumpiness.
+Massaging any lumps or expressing a small amount of milk can help with this.

 Understanding why your baby died

 Your doctor might ask if you’d like to have an autopsy done on your baby to find out more about why your baby died.
 Knowing why a baby died helps some people grieve.
 The information might also help doctors give you advice about future pregnancies.

 Sometimes an autopsy won’t be able to tell you why your baby died.
 Even if the autopsy can’t explain your baby’s death, knowing you tried to find out why your baby died can be reassuring.

 It can be hard to decide about having an autopsy done on your baby.
 It’s your choice.
 Doctors, nurses, midwives, social workers and pastoral carers can explain your options and support you as you decide what’s best.